Roses

 What are they?

 The five-petalled flowers and bright red fruits are a good indicator that these plants are in the rose family (Rosaceae), along with apples, pears, plums, cherries and many other similar species.
 Cultivated forms of roses are extremely popular as garden plants, but native species can be very different to the big, blousy flowers of garden forms.
-These plants are typically woody-stemmed shrubs, sometimes scrambling through other vegetation with long, slender brnaches that are typically well armed with prickles.
+These plants are typically woody-stemmed shrubs, sometimes scrambling through other vegetation with long, slender branches that are typically well armed with prickles - yes, it might come as a shock to learn that roses don't have thorns at all, they have prickles!

 Where are they found?

 This groups contains a mix of native and introduced species.
-Native species may be found in a range of scrubby habitats, hedgelines and woodland edge, while non-natives may be found in similar places but usually closer to human habitation.
+Native species may be found in a range of scrubby habitats, hedgelines and woodland edge, while non-natives may be found in similar places as well as in urban environments.

 Identification

-Roses offer up all sorts of problems when it comers to species identification, that even the experts cannot agree on how many species we might have in the UK, or even how to define the species.
-With this in mind, this page takes at face value the identification of the various forms recorded in East Anglia in the past and identification is largely based on current thinking at the time of writing this text!
+Roses have offered up all sorts of problems to taxonomists for very many years and the final word may still not yet have been written.
+When it comes to species identification, even the experts cannot agree on how many species we might have in the UK, or even how to define the species.
+With this in mind, this page takes at face value the identification of the various forms recorded in East Anglia in the past and identification is largely based on current thinking at the time of writing this text - following the BSBI Roses Handbook and the 4th edition of Stace.
 For a firm identification, it is necessary to note details of the stem prickles, flower colour, stigma detail, details of any glandular or non-glandular hairs present on the leaves, flowers and/or fruits, plus fruit shape and colour.
 Roses hybridise freely and any plant not fully matching the features of the species shown below may well be a hybrid.
 Note that the smaller, straighter prickles found on rose stems are referred to as acicles.

 Common Dog Rose Rosa canina